syauqisabili/marinesia/README.md

 ## Give a Star 🌟
-You can give this repository a star to show more people and they can use this repository
+You can give this repository a star to show more people :)

 ## Support and Feedback